-The Colosseum is one of the most popular monuments in Rome (and the whole world) and every day it receives thousands of visitors eager to know its galleries, its intricacies, and its spectacular stands.
+The Colosseum is one of the most popular monuments in Rome (and the whole world) and every day it receives thousands of visitors eager to see its galleries, its intricacies and its spectacular stands.

-Getting your tickets for the Colosseum is easy, there is a quite varied offer on the Internet (I 100% recommend you to avoid going through the long queues at the ticket offices) and unfortunately, it is difficult to find discounts and practically impossible to find free tickets.
+Getting tickets for the Colosseum is easy.
+There is quite a varied offer on the Internet (I recommend avoiding 100% to go through the long queues at the ticket offices) and, unfortunately, it is difficult to find discounts and practically impossible to find free tickets.

-Certain groups are entitled to get free or reduced-price tickets.
-This is, broadly speaking, the list of people who could benefit from discounts:
+Certain groups are entitled to free or reduced-price tickets.
+The following is a general list of people who are eligible for discounts:

-- Teachers specializing in History of Art who accompany a group can also check if they are entitled to free or reduced-price tickets.
+- Teachers specializing in Art History accompanying a group can also check if they are entitled to free or reduced price tickets.

-- Disabled persons and accompanying persons who benefit from health and social services.
+- Disabled persons and their accompanying members of the health and social services.

-- Official guides and tourist interpreters from the EU who are in the course of their professional activity.
+- Official guides and tourist interpreters of the EU who are exercising their professional activity.

-- Art history and secondary school teachers who are properly accredited.
+- Teachers of Art History and secondary school teachers who are properly accredited.

-- Teachers and students of Architecture, Conservation of cultural heritage, Educational sciences and Literature or literary subjects with archaeological or art-historical direction.
+- Teachers and students of Architecture, Conservation of Cultural Heritage, Educational Sciences and Literature or literary subjects with archaeological or historical-artistic direction.

-Children have access to cheaper tickets, at a reduced rate
+Children have access to tickets at a reduced rate

-Children under 18 years of age will not have to pay the full rate when purchasing their tickets to the Colosseum.
+Children under 18 years of age do not have to pay full price when purchasing tickets to the Colosseum.
 However, they must always be accompanied by an adult.

 How to get cheap tickets to the Roman Forum

-For this, you are in luck: practically all Colosseum tickets and guided tours include also the visit to the Roman Forum, so you won't need to queue any more or pay extra to visit the archaeological area of the Forum.
+Here, yes, you are in luck: virtually all Colosseum tickets and guided tours also include a visit to the Roman Forum, so you won't need to queue or pay extra to visit the archaeological area of the Forum.

-Therefore, the discounts and reduced rates mentioned above will also apply to access the Roman Forum.
-The Mount Palatine is also included in the vast majority of tickets and visits to the Colosseum and Forum, although if you want to visit the Palatine Museum you will need to make sure that your ticket includes Full Access to all areas of the Colosseum and its surroundings.
+Therefore, the aforementioned discounts and reduced rates will also apply to access the Roman Forum.
+And, in addition, the Palatine Hill is also included in the vast majority of tickets and visits to the Colosseum and the Forum.
+However, if you want to visit the Palatine Museum you should make sure that your ticket includes Full Access to all areas of the Colosseum and its surroundings.

 How can I save on tickets to the Colosseum?

-Another way to reduce the costs of your visit to the Colosseum is by purchasing the Roma Pass tourist card.
+Another way to reduce the cost of your visit to the Colosseum is to purchase the Roma Pass.
 If you plan to visit several museums and monuments in the city, you may want to buy this tourist card, which gives you access to them at a "flat rate" price.

-If you want to read more details, you can check my article how it works and everything you need to know about the Roma Pass.
+If you want to read more details, you can check out my article on how it works and everything you need to know about the Roma Pass.

 Save money with your combined ticket to the Colosseum and the Vatican

-Italians are into everything, and being the Vatican and the Colosseum the two most visited monuments in the city, there is the possibility to purchase a combined ticket for the Vatican and Colosseum with which you will do both visits in one day and be accompanied by an expert guide at all times.
+Italians are into everything, and being the Vatican and the Colosseum the two most visited monuments in the city, there is the possibility to buy a combined ticket for the Vatican and the Colosseum with which you will make both visits in one day and you will be accompanied at all times by an expert guide.

-The best thing about this option is that you will save not only money but also time, as you will be able to skip the lines at both the Colosseum and the Vatican.
+The best thing about this option is that you will save not only money but also time, as you can skip the lines at both the Colosseum and the Vatican.
 Highly recommended!